 Why frameworks have changed digital publishing for good

 Fast.
 Smart.
 Agile.
 These are words that are often associated with web & app development.
-But take a look at the amounts of code these solutions require and I think you’ll appreciate that a lot of work goes into it.
+But take a look at the amounts of code and attention to UI and UX these solutions require, I think you’ll appreciate that a lot of work goes into it.
 So if the work is that involved, how do we do it fast?

 Well, until recently, we just put hordes of people onto a project.
 Or we outsourced.
 We did whatever we had to do to get these lines of code written and tested as quickly as possible.
 Fortunately however, the industry as a whole moves very fast.
 The languages we are writing in are becoming more and more mature, which means that bit by bit, they are becoming more efficient to write.

 But now there’s good news – you can produce work like this too.
 How, you ask?
 The answer is: frameworks.

 We’re big fans of frameworks at the Walk and we’ve been using them for back end development since we can remember.
 Then, a couple of years ago, we saw frontend frameworks start to come to life too.
 Think tools like Foundation and Bootstrap, which are HTML, CSS and JS frameworks that essentially allow us to hit the ground running.
 Why custom-write a carousel or video player if you’re writing in a consistent framework where you can actually reuse code that’s already written and tested?
 Front end frameworks provide components that cover a lot of these common requirements, written in such a way as to allow for easy customisation.
 That’s all great but you still need to understand the code to put it together.

 Now, thanks to frontend frameworks, we can offer our clients solutions for dragging and dropping these framework components into their CMS.
 This might seem like a subtle shift, but it means that beautiful content, complete with advanced functionality, data-integrations and animations can be designed and implemented without actually writing a single line of code.